DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Barcelona is one of the most open and diverse cities we've ever been to.
-Not only is it tolerant towards gay travellers, they practically roll out the red carpet for us!
-With a booming gay village, loads of excellent hangouts and fantastic festivals, Barcelona is a pumping city begging to be consumed.
+Not only is it tolerant towards gay travelers, they practically roll out the red carpet for us!
+With a booming gay village, loads of excellent hangouts, and fantastic festivals, Barcelona is a pumping city begging to be consumed.

-We've begun to consider the city as a second home – its frivolous nightlife scene, the large LGBTQ community and stunning weather make it impossible to stay away for too long.
-Here is our detailed guide to Barcelona for gay travellers following our many visits to this fabulous Spanish coastal paradise.
+We've begun to consider the city as a second home – its frivolous nightlife scene, the large LGBTQ community, and stunning weather make it impossible to stay away for too long.
+Here is our detailed guide to Barcelona for gay travelers following our many visits to this fabulous Spanish coastal paradise.

 How gay friendly is Barcelona?

-In our opinion, we think Barcelona is one of the most gay friendly cities in Europe and in the world.
+In our opinion, we think Barcelona is one of the most gay friendly cities in Europe as well as one of the best gay vacation destinations in the world.
 Historically, it is the birthplace of the LGBTQ Pride movement of Spain, where activists in the 1970s took to the streets to demand their rights.
 This ignited a pink wave throughout the rest of the nation and began to increase visibility for the Spanish LGBTQ community.
-Today, Barcelona continues to be a pioneer across the world for gay rights – a textbook example for other places to follow on its treatment towards queer travellers and citizens.
+Today, Barcelona continues to be a pioneer across the world for gay rights – a textbook example for other places to follow on its treatment towards queer travelers and citizens.
 This is one of many reasons why we rate it as one of our top gay destinations in Europe.

 With an exquisite gay scene, filled with clubs, bars, eateries, hotels, and bathhouses, the city is a thriving mecca for LGBTQ culture.
 On every corner, there is some nod to queer identity.
-Whether this is a statue honouring one of the country's most beloved queer writers or a rainbow flag flying outside a bakery, Barcelona is a city which appreciates its gay community.
+Whether this is a statue honoring one of the country's most beloved queer writers or a rainbow flag flying outside a bakery, Barcelona is a city that appreciates its gay community.

 The gay area of Barcelona